 In addition, no bags are allowed in the tower, so you need to leave them in the security deposit.
 This even applies to camera bags.
 You can take your camera inside but need to leave the camera bag behind.

-3. San Giovanni Baptistery
+3. Check out the Acoustics in the San Giovanni Baptistery

 This second masterpiece is less well known than the leaning tower, but the San Giovanni Baptistery is almost as tall as the Leaning Tower and it looks like a marble giant.
 In fact, it is the largest Baptistery in Italy at 55 meters tall and 100 meters in circumference.